tatumamckinnis/DNA/README.md

 There are many ways to resolve these conflicts.
 See the [working together Git tutorial](https://gitlab.oit.duke.edu/academic-technology/cct/-/blob/master/git/working_together.md) [branching and merging Git tutorial](https://gitlab.oit.duke.edu/academic-technology/cct/-/blob/master/git/branching_merging.md) from the Duke Colab for more information.
 You can also refer to our [Git troubleshooting document](https://coursework.cs.duke.edu/201-public-documentation/resources-201/-/blob/main/troubleshooting.md#git-faq).

-Additional resources: if you have any concerns about using Git with a partner, please consult the [Git troubleshooting guide](https://coursework.cs.duke.edu/cs201projects/resources-201/-/blob/main/gitTroubleshooting.md) or watch [this extended tutorial from spring 2021](https://duke.zoom.us/rec/play/SaYwuDmE_e1ktnTdXyZFlUB4Je0jAp90JJsYpv6nGO_6xgn2eTFqcR9poqNQpKOqlswpyR54w5lkpw.jhA1Dob-5DIFNjdB?continueMode=true&_x_zm_rtaid=WRHafTqZSU-Bw07DppwXJg.1614437909258.5f6f5e1afb9e427d7e1e52e2574318f9&_x_zm_rhtaid=958) on setting up Git with a partner.
+Additional resources: if you have any concerns about using Git with a partner, please consult the [Git troubleshooting guide](https://coursework.cs.duke.edu/cs201projects/resources-201/-/blob/main/gitTroubleshooting.md).

 </details>